 The built form within the Precinct should allow a high level of accessibility and convenience for pedestrians, cyclists and motor vehicles.
 The Precinct is to feature a highly inter-connected road and pathways network in order to minimise conflicts between vehicles and pedestrians, and to provide more direct access to uses.
-Direct access to the site fronting northern boundary (Node AD to V) is to be restricted to areas that minimise interruptions to traffic flow and maximise vehicular, bicycle and pedestrian safety.
+Direct access to the site fronting northern boundary (Mason Street) is to be restricted to areas that minimise interruptions to traffic flow and maximise vehicular, bicycle and pedestrian safety.

-Access to the Precinct is limited to the Unnamed Road along Northern Boundary.
+Access to the Precinct is limited to the Northern Boundary with no access from Mason Street and the Bruce Highway service road.